More of the Music of The Eagles

 This wonderful song is a great test track for side one.
 Typical pressings of this album tend to be dark and lack extension up top.
 When you have no real top end, space, detail and resolution suffer greatly.
 You need to be able to appreciate each of the stringed instruments being played — guitar, banjo, dobro — and the top end needs to be extended and correct for you to be able to do that.

 When the vocals on this track sound natural with lots of breathy texture, and the cymbal crashes ring cleanly, you know you’ve got a good copy on your hands.

 A fairly tough track to get right.
-This song can sound great, but on a lower resolution copy it will often sound a bit smeared.
+This song can have superb sound, but on a lower resolution copy it will often sound a bit veiled and smeary.
 When the top end is correct, the clarity and detail usually fall right into place.

 Out of Control